 What do I need for an online Music tutoring session?

 A reliable internet connection, a laptop or tablet with a working camera and microphone, and a quiet space to work.
-Some tutors use a shared digital whiteboard (Bitpaper, Miro or Google Jamboard) — particularly useful for maths and sciences.
+Some tutors use a shared digital whiteboard (Bitpaper, Miro or Google Jamboard), particularly useful for maths and sciences.
 Your tutor will tell you exactly which tools they use before the first session.

 How do I find the right online Music tutor?

 Browse the profiles above and look for a tutor whose experience matches your child's current level and target grade.
 Read their bio, check the subjects and exam boards they cover, and look at their hourly rate.
-When you make an enquiry, describe your child's year group, current grade and what you want to achieve — a good tutor will respond quickly and often suggest a short introductory session so you can both assess the fit before committing.
+When you make an enquiry, describe your child's year group, current grade and what you want to achieve, and a good tutor will respond quickly and often suggest a short introductory session so you can both assess the fit before committing.

 Prefer in-person Music tutoring?